Please note that Tapas no longer supports Internet Explorer.

 Unsurprisingly, he failed to answer the quiz correctly.

 The Room was a dark cell with cold metal floors, worse than a prison.
 Completely black, where not even the tiniest sliver of light could enter.
-For the young child, it was a manifestation of the worst hell imaginable.
+For the young child, it was the worst hell imaginable.

 That was their most common punishment.

-And he would lose his mind over a few nights, crying, sobbing to be released.
-He'd slam his fingers against the walls, scratch until blood seeped from under his nails before curling up with infected wounds, muttering consolidations to himself.
+And he would lose his mind over a few nights, sobbing to be released.
+He'd slam his fingers against the walls, scratch until blood seeped from his nails, before curling up with infected wounds, muttering to himself.

 'I'll be okay, I'll be okay, I'll be okay.'